apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     minor clock source setting).
 That port required modifications only for differences in some SYSCON and pin-related settings.
   2017-12-13:  Created the fb configuration for testing the LCD.
 Only
     minimal testing has been performed.
-As of this writing, there is no video output from the apps/examples/fb test:  The backlight is on but the display is blank/white.
+As of this writing, the system hangs while initializing the LCD.

 Configurations
 ==============